Snowflake-Labs/icetire/README.md

 cd icetire/
 ```

 If you are just updating the repository to the latest version (always recommended before building a docker image).
-Run the following command from within your local clone (under snowtire directory):
+Run the following command from within your local clone (under Icetire directory):

 ```
 git pull

 ```

-## Build Snowtire docker image
+## Build Icetire docker image

 There are two ways to build the image, either with the default levels, or by specifying actual driver levels while building.